-State board adopts new math textbooks aligned to Common Core
+State board adopts K-8 Common Core math textbooks

 Jan 14, 2014 | By Kathryn Baron | 3 Comments

 Updated Jan.
-15: With little discussion, the State Board of Education unanimously approved 31 new math textbooks and other teaching materials aligned to Common Core State Standards at its meeting Wednesday and agreed to consider additional online materials if the Instructional Quality Commission recommends them.
+15 2014: With little discussion, the State Board of Education unanimously approved 31 new K-8 and Algebra 1 math textbooks and other teaching materials aligned to Common Core State Standards at its meeting Wednesday and agreed to consider additional online materials if the Instructional Quality Commission recommends them.

 One plus one still equals two, but quite a bit else has changed in the new math textbooks and instructional materials under consideration for California classrooms.

 Common Core State Standards are the driver in these math texts and other teaching materials that the State Board of Education is scheduled to vote to adopt on Wednesday.
 That means the books have less emphasis on pages of math exercises that are common in current textbooks and more focus on abstract reasoning and understanding mathematical practices.